baleada/vue-composition/README.md

 # `@baleada/vue-composition`

-Functions that expose Baleada Logic libraries for component composition in Vue.
+Functions that expose Baleada Logic classes and factories for component composition in Vue

 See the [Baleada docs](https://baleada.netlify.com) for more guidance.